IanFinlayson/exploring-cs/chapter04.md

 The amount with tip is 43.5357
 ```

-That just looks weird when we\'re talking about money.
+That just looks weird when we're talking about money.
 We always round
 money to the nearest cent.
 We would not expect to see something like
-this, so let\'s talk about how to fix it.
+this, so let's talk about how to fix it.

 The best way is to round the result to 2 decimal places.
 This is done
 with the `round` function, which takes the number we want to round and